lorenzleutgeb/atlas/README.md

 #### Compatible GraalVM Version

-For development GraalVM CE 21.0.0 (build 11.0.10+8-jvmci-21.0-b06) was used.
-Any GraalVM version with a major version of 21 and a Java major version of 11 is expected to work.
+For development, GraalVM Community JDK 17.0.1+12-jvmci-21.3-b05, was used Any GraalVM version with a major version of 21 and a Java major version of 17 is expected to work.

 #### Gradle